🧭 Introduction

 🧐 Find edge cases and bugs of the model

 Now that we created the model, we need to create some tests to put it into production.
 This is crucial for creating a robust CI/CD pipeline.
-The first step is to do some manual inspection of the model to get ideas of some edge cases we may need to test.
 The open-source project Giskard enables data scientists to inspect & explain ML models to find buggy cases.

 With Giskard, we can easily play with the model to check if the model's behaviour makes sense.
 For example, we may expect that replacing the word "great" with "appealing" should not change the prediction much.
 A good model should be invariant with synonyms.